alexdziarn/fool.fun/README.md

 TODO:
-I changed url variable to cid, the compounding issue expore websockets for getting token data on homepage, at token page, and after creating a token configure on-premise server to host ipfs node and solana rpc node cleanup deprecated fucntion, unused packages, console logs
+expore websockets for getting token data on homepage, at token page, and after creating a token configure on-premise server to host ipfs node and solana rpc node cleanup deprecated fucntion, unused packages, console logs